 Leveraging Marketing Automation Software for Your Business

-Leveraging marketing automation platforms to streamline your business isn’t an all or nothing effort.
+Leveraging marketing automation platforms to streamline your business isn’t an all-or-nothing effort.
 If you’re time-starved or cash-strapped, you start small.
-Over time, marketing automation will help you be in the right place at the right time.
+Over time, a marketing automation strategy will help you be in the right place at the right time.